CodingLawyersClub/todo-instructions/README.md

 };
 ```

 Let's add a method called `create`.
-This method is going to create a new To-Do in our database by calling an endpoint /toods.
-We use the `.post` method when we want to create something.
+This method is going to create a new To-Do in our database by calling the endpoint we defined in our backend `/toods`.
+We use the `.post` method because we want to hit the `.post` endpoint.
 We'll be passing in the data, the `toDo` from the form directly.
 We'll see how that works in a bit.

 ```
 const ToDo = {